Close Menu

 What is the weather like in January in Switzerland?

 January is one of the coldest months in Switzerland, with temperatures ranging from -2°C to 2°C (28°F to 36°F) in the lowlands and -10°C to -5°C (14°F to 23°F) in the mountains.
-(See Also: Best Time of Year to Visit Peruvian Amazon – Explore the Wilderness)
+(See Also: When Is The Best Time To Visit Galveston – Island Escapes)

 Are there any Christmas markets in Switzerland in January?